 To look more into why and how humour can get our kids reading, it’s important to look at how humour affects us.

 Funny books have the power to hook and hold younger, more reluctant or less confident readers.
 They offer that ‘feel good’ factor for all readers and make reading a joy.

 Joy is one of the most amazing emotions a human being can feel.
 In moments of joy, we feel no pain, neglect, fear, self-doubt or confusion.
 We feel a connection to something beyond ourselves.
 So, let’s get our kids reading for the joy of a good story and a few laughs to increase their enjoyment levels.

 A major study in the US recently proved that when reading for pleasure, kids mostly wanted books that made them laugh.
 And, this makes perfect sense.
 We all love to laugh.

 What is laughter?

 Laughter is a natural pain killer – producing endorphins to help reduce anxiety, ease chronic pain and reduce stress hormones.
 It strengthens heart muscles by accelerating heart rate.
-It boosts immunity by activating T Cells, which again, help reduce stress hormones.
-It may keep you looking young as up to 15 facial muscles are used to help you smile and laugh.
+This boosts immunity by activating T Cells, which again, help reduce stress hormones.
+There is some evidence to suggest it might keep you looking young, as up to 15 facial muscles are used to help you smile and laugh.
 It’s definitely a mood enhancer – easing emotional discomfort and increasing positive outlook on life.
 But most importantly, I think, for us as a society, laughter can bond people together – increasing the joy in our social, physical, working and our reading life.

 Is anything more important than laughter?